ArtHitParade

 Gerhard Richter increasingly masters his technique from the moment he applies oil paint in translucent layers with a wide squeegee.
 The mixing between the wet layers provides a detailed and complete chromatic range.
 Large gestures with the rake generate vertical and oblique lines of tension.
 The skill of the artist leads him to create very large formats.

-On November 14 in New York, Sotheby's sells as lot 8 Abstraktes Bild 636, diptych of total size 260 x 400 cm painted in 1987.
 The image is dominated by irregular vertical lines in light shades.
 An ascending and descending oblique pattern ensures the texture.
-Partially masked by this network, an incandescent zone remains more visible at the bottom of the left side.
+Partially masked by this pattern, an incandescent zone remains more visible at the bottom of the left side.

 AB 636 is an abstract work without identification of a naturalistic inspiration.
 With the domination of verticals, it is however tempting to see the edge of a forest lit by the sun, after Cézanne or Shishkin.